cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 ### HTTP

 HTTP supports a metadata format known as [headers](https://datatracker.ietf.org/doc/html/rfc2616#section-4.2).
-The HTTP RFC does not specify a limit for header sizes, but it is important to call out that implementing web servers may have some limits set, at least as some default.
+The HTTP RFC does not specify a limit for header sizes, but it is important to call out that implementing web servers MAY have some limits set, at least as some default.
 For example, Apache HTTP server defaults to a max header size of 8KB.

 ```
 > GET /data HTTP/1.1